Cumdach: Characteristics and formats

 They are to be distinguished from the metalwork treasure bindings that probably covered most grand liturgical books of the period—the theft and loss of that covering the Book of Kells (if it was not a cumdach alone) is recorded.
-However the designs may well have been very similar; the best surviving Insular example, the lower cover of the Lindau Gospels (c.
-880) in the Morgan Library in New York, is also centered on a large cross, surrounded by interlace panels.
+However, the designs may well have been very similar; the best surviving Insular example, the lower cover of the Lindau Gospels (c.
+880) in the Morgan Library in New York, is also centred on a large cross, surrounded by interlace panels.
 Treasure bindings were metalwork assemblies tacked onto the wooden boards of a conventional bookbinding, so essentially the same technically as the faces of many cumdachs, which are also attached with tacks to a core wooden box.

 Commission and production

-Historians are generally confident in identifying who commissioned the shrines, and their providence.
+Historians are generally confident in identifying who commissioned the shrines and their provenance.
 Exceptions include the Book of Durrow and the Stow Missal.
 Inscriptions on two examples (Durrow and Stowe) indicate they were for a King of Ireland.

-Almost nothing is known of the metal-workers who produced them.
-A number contain inscriptions that can be read as signatures, but that is the extent of their historical record as even first rank craftsmen of the time were not mentioned in annuals, and were not given obituaries when they died.
+Almost nothing is known of the metal workers who produced them.
+A number contain inscriptions that can be read as signatures, but that is the extent of their historical record, as even first-rank craftsmen of the time were not mentioned in annuals and were not given obituaries when they died.
 As craftsmen were not given a high social status, it seems many were illiterate.
-Some of the signatures are unclear, with instance where the scribe was tasked with writing in Latin, but did not understand how to formulate language.
+Some of the signatures are unclear, with instances where the scribe was tasked with writing in Latin, but did not understand how to formulate the language.